Invoca/developer-docs/source/api_documentation/transactions_api/_advertiser_param_table.rst

   * - country
     - Country (Reported)
     - [Call center integration only] &nbsp;Customer's country as given to the call center.

+  * - destination_phone_number
+    - Destination Phone Number
+    - The phone number where the call was transferred to (useful if an IVR transfers to multiple destinations).
+Up-to 20 character string, can contain numeric characters (i.e. 0-9) and the following additional characters: '-', '#', '*', 'x', and ','. '

   * - duration
     - Total Duration (HH:MM:SS)